Will campers and staff members need to wear face masks all day?

 All campers and parents will enter and exit through the front doors.
 On the first day of camp, please walk your child to their classroom.
 Your child's teachers will have important information to share with you.
 At the end of the day, parents will pick up their campers in their child’s classroom.
 Preschool parents are required by the Colorado Department of Human Services to sign their child in and out every day.
 Children can only be signed in and signed out by an authorized person as documented in the child’s camp registration.
 Doors open at 8:00 a.m.
 Pick up is at 3:20 p.m.
 Pick up after 3:30 p.m. will result in a late fee of $25 per half hour.

 Will campers be allowed to play on the playground?

 Campers will be allowed to play on the playground in group sizes or cohorts that adhere to current recommendations from local and state public health officials.
 Campers will be required to wash their hands following all playground times.

 Will staff and campers be screened for COVID-19 symptoms:

 All summer camp staff members will follow the Colorado Department of Public Health and Environment’s (CDPHE’s) At Home COVID-19 Symptom Screening Tool For Parents and Staff.
 We ask that all families also check their campers for COVID-19 symptoms each morning and follow the At Home COVID-19 Symptom Screening Tool For Parents and Staff.
 Please do not send your child to camp if they have any symptoms consistent with COVID-19.

 What will you do if a case of COVID-19 is reported during camp?

-If a case of COVID-19 is reported during camp, Rivendell will notify the Larimer County Department of Health and Environment immediately and work with local public health officials to determine next steps and make decisions regarding classroom closure.
+If a case of COVID-19 is reported during camp, Rivendell will follow all state and local public health procedures and requirements for case reporting.
+We will work with the Larimer County Department of Health and Environment to determine what actions need to be taken.